National Airlines Flight 102: Crew

 The captain was 34-year-old Brad Hasler, who had worked for the airline since 2004.
 He had 6,000 flight hours, including 440 hours on the Boeing 747.

-The first officer was 33-year-old Jamie Lee Brokaw, who had worked for the airline since 2009 and had 1,100 flight hours, with 209 of them on the Boeing 747.

-The relief captain was 37-year old Jeremy Lipka, and the relief first officer was 32-year-old Rinku Shumman.
+The first officer was 33-year-old Jamie Lee Brokaw, who had worked for the airline since 2009 and had 1,100 flight hours, with 209 of them on the Boeing 747.The relief crew consisted of captain Jeremy Lipka, 37, and first officer Rinku Summan, 32.
 The loadmaster was 36-year-old Michael Sheets, who had worked for the airline since 2010.

-The two mechanics were Gary Stockdale and Tim Garrett, both 51 years old.
+The two mechanics were Gary Stockdale and Timothy "Tim" Garrett, both 51 years old.

 Aftermath

-The crash interrupted the New Zealand Defence Force's (NZDF) withdrawal from Afghanistan, as it was only hours away from using another National Airlines aircraft to fly equipment out of the country; after the crash, the NZDF indefinitely postponed using National Airlines for its airlift requirements.
+The accident interrupted the New Zealand Defence Force's (NZDF) withdrawal from Afghanistan, as it was only hours away from using another National Airlines aircraft to fly equipment out of the country; after the accident, the NZDF indefinitely postponed using National Airlines for its airlift requirements.

-The aircraft name Lori was transferred to another National Airlines 747 eight years later, which was registered as N936CA and former Global SuperTanker Services aircraft.
+The aircraft name Lori was transferred to another National Airlines 747 eight years later, which registered as N936CA and former Global SuperTanker Services aircraft.